MonkeyJacky/h350-test/README.md

     * Attempts to connect three times, each call to the ping command to determine whether the connection was successful.
 11. Bat-voltage test:
     * The middle of the screen will display the power value read.
+12. Select Mode:
+    * There's a list, you can choose the item what you want to test.
+Using UP and DOWN for moving, A for confirming, B for going on whole test.

 ## The follow-up function on Continuous Improvement ... ##